Phengar/Projet2_1A_info/README.md

 #### :warning: Requirements

-As long as you have GCC compiler and GNU Make tool installed, the code should run flawlessly whether you use GNU Linux, Windows or MacOS.
+As long as you have GCC compiler and GNU Make tool installed, the code should run flawlessly on Linux systems.
 Having the Python 3 interpreter is not mandatory as `.csv` files are yet formatted.
 Nonetheless you can still try this script out on un-formatted data stored in `./*.csv.bak` files.

 + **Installing gcc and make** :
   - *Debian systems* :